-Nearly one year later after having garnered controversy and a protest, the City of Williams Lake will be reviewing their proclamation policy after Council rejected Tuesday evening to proclaim Sept.
+Nearly one year later after having garnered controversy and a protest, the City of Williams Lake will be reviewing its proclamation policy after Council rejected to proclaim Sept.
 27 to Oct.
-4 “Celebrate Life Week.”
+4 as “Celebrate Life Week.”

-Councillor Jason Ryll who supported Councillor Laurie Walters’ recommendation on revisiting the City’s policies, says he thinks it is a right decision.
+Councillor Jason Ryll who supported Councillor Laurie Walters’ recommendation on revisiting the City’s policies Tuesday says he thinks it is the right decision.

-“We want to make sure that when it comes to what public perceives for Council’s decision that we’re not sending mixed messages to the public,” he said.
+“We want to make sure that when it comes to what public perceives for Council’s decision that we’re not sending mixed messages to the public,” he says.

 “By revisiting the policy, I think what that does is it makes the point clear that we don’t always endorse all of the proclamations that come forward.
 Our policy right written now as it is is that we support everything and I don’t know if that’s the right message we want to send the public.”